TEI-Music-SIG/tei-mei/README.md

 * the elementSpec for notatedMusic must be changed to include MEI at various levels.
 See any of the ODDs as an example.

-If you create a new ODD, please fork this repo and send a pull request! :)
+If you create a new ODD, please consider forking this repo and sending a pull request!

 ## Updating MEI version

-The process to update to another MEI version is a bit fiddly, but here are the steps:
+The process to update to another MEI version, elements and classes in the MEI ODD must be prefixed to avoid conflicts with TEI elements and classes.

-* Canonicalize new MEI source from MEI's [subversion](https://code.google.com/p/music-encoding/)
-* Rename mei-source.xml to old-mei-source.xml
+* Get the [MEI source](https://github.com/music-encoding/music-encoding/tree/develop/source/specs) from GitHub.
-* Run utils/add_prefixes.xsl to generate a new mei-source.xml.
-This applies all prefixes from the previous version to the new one.
+* Run utils/add_prefixes.xsl to generate a new mei-source.xml with prefixes.
-* Test through command line Roma, if there are new errors, add missing prefixes manually (that's right... though they're usually very few!)